why is the ocean salty

 Mineral Makeup:

-• Even though lakes contain dissolved minerals, they might not be the kind that make water taste salty.
+• Even though lakes contain dissolved minerals, they might not be the kind that makes water taste salty.
 Minerals like sodium and chloride (the main components of table salt) are responsible for the ocean’s salty taste.

 Salty Exceptions: